albar965/littlenavmap-manual/src/en/RESET.rst

 -------------------------------------------------------

 Use this to reset functions for a new flight.
-This is optional but always helpful if you with to record logbook entries or aircraft performance between flights.
+This is optional but helpful if you wish to record logbook entries or aircraft performance between flights.

 **Dialog input and selection fields:**

 -  ``Create an empty flight plan``: Clears the current flight plan.
 Same as :ref:`new-flight-plan`.
 -  ``Delete user aircraft trail``: Delete simulator aircraft trail from map and elevation profile. and elevation profile.
 The same as :ref:`delete-aircraft-trail`.
 -  ``Reset active flight plan leg``: Removes the active (magenta) flight plan leg.
--  ``Restart aircraft performance collection``: Restarts the background aircraft performance collection.
+-  ``Restart the aircraft performance collection``: Restarts the background aircraft performance collection.
 Same function as :ref:`aircraft-menu-restart`.
 -  ``Reset flight detection in logbook``: Resets the logbook to detect takeoff and landing for new logbook entries.